SarminiR/SarminiR/README.md

 💻 Hey there!
 My name is Sarmini Ranjan.
 - 🌱 I’m interested in learning new programming languages to strive within the field of Computer Science!
-- 🌱 I’m currently learning C++, Python
+- 🌱 I’m currently learning C++, Python, HTML, CSS, and Javascript
 - ✉️ How to reach me ... ranjansarmini@gmail.com

 <!---